How to configure selenium with Jenkins – Parallel Execution complete tutorial

 Jenkins pipeline job can be divided into multiple stages.
 These stages can be independent or interdependent.
 A stage is nothing but a group of statements pooled together to run after another(or in parallel).
 It is like steps(as in the English language) of a complex process.

-Selenium parallel execution with Jenkins requires at least two stages which are described below.
+In order to achieve parallel execution using Selenium with jenkins We need to perform at least two stages which are described below.

 • Code checkout on all the connected slave agents (online execution systems)